 As Silicon Valley takedown artist (and technology reviewer) Chris Messina points out, AirPods are a status symbol, whose value comes from being overpriced: “What Apple has done is produce something that isn’t a technology product, but is, rather, a fashion object – a piece of jewellery, an entertainment product, a status symbol, a genie in a bottle – that drips with sex appeal,” Messina wrote on Medium.

 “So, don’t confuse AirPods with just another Bluetooth headset; that’s not what they’re replacing.
 AirPods offer a new relationship because they’re alluring, sensuous, and sultry: AirPods are sex sticks that fuck your ears.”

 By definition, $30 imitation AirPods lack this sex appeal.
 Our verdict?
 Don’t waste your money on them.
 Go full geek chic: or don’t go wireless at all.
 And next time you see an Instagram add for a dubious product like this, keep scrolling…

-No. While they may hold up a small amount of moisture without becoming unusable, AirPods are not water resistant.
-They are not meant to be used while working out.
-Yes.
-You can pair your AirPods with Android devices, but it will not work as well as when you use them with Apple devices like iPhone or Apple Watch.
+It depends which model of Apple AirPods you buy.
+The latest 3rd generation AirPods and the more expensive AirPods Pro are resistant to both sweat and water.
+The mega expensive AirPods Max headphones and the second generation AirPods are not water and sweat resistant.
+Yes, you can pair your AirPods with Android devices, but you won't be able to take advantage of the full suite of technological features.
+These include instant pairing when the AirPods are close to your phone, and others such as spacial audio.
 AirPods have serial numbers on the case, on the underside of the lid, and on the bottom of the right earpiece.
 If you are using them with an Apple device, you can view the serial and model number in the settings menu.